selfede/textutils-14/README.md

 # Textutils Team 14
-This is a Text Utilities group assignemnt for the Python for Data Science Class.
+This is a Text Utilities group assignment for the Python for Data Science Class.

 ## Environmenet Recreation
 ### 1. Clone the repository